project-chip/connectedhomeip/examples/ota-requestor-app/linux/README.md

 ### Limitations

--   Needs chip-tool to pair to the OTA Provider device first because the Node ID and IP Address of the OTA Provider can must be supplied to this reference application
+-   Needs chip-tool to commission the OTA Provider device first because the Node ID and IP Address of the OTA Provider must be supplied to this reference application
 -   Does not verify QueryImageResponse message contents
--   Stores the downloaded file at a hardcoded filepath
+-   Stores the downloaded file in the directory this reference app is launched from
--   Does not close the BDX ExchangeContext when the exchange is over
 -   Does not support AnnounceOTAProvider command or OTA Requestor attributes